modshell

 configurable connections max.
 8 settings by combining the previous two

-raw serial communication read/write serial port and mini serial console with char/hex echo
+raw serial communication read/write serial port and mini serial console with A/N or Hex echo

 Modbus communication read and write remote device and copy between devices